aws-samples/awsipranges/docs/quickstart.md

 ip route 52.119.240.0 255.255.248.0 1.1.1.1
 ```

-Or, configuring an access control list to allow traffic to `S3` prefixes in `eu-north-1`:
+Or, configuring an access control list to allow traffic to the `S3` prefixes in `eu-north-1`:

 ```python
 >>> for prefix in aws_ip_ranges.filter(regions='eu-north-1', services='S3', versions=4):